Updated: 3/22/23 | March 22nd, 2023

 Travel insurance will protect you against illness, injury, theft, and cancellations.
 It’s comprehensive protection in case anything goes wrong.
 I never go on a trip without it as I’ve had to use it many times in the past.
 My favorite companies that offer the best service and value are:

-Want to travel for free?
+Want to Travel for Free?

-Travel credit cards allow you to earn points that can be redeemed for free flights and accommodation.
-They are what keep me traveling so much for so little.
+Travel credit cards allow you to earn points that can be redeemed for free flights and accommodation — all without any extra spending.
 Check out my guide to picking the right card and my current favorites to get started and see the latest best deals.

 Ready to Book Your Trip?